 Students trained in the Dental Assisting Diploma will be prepared to assist the dental team in all aspects of care in a dental office.
 They will learn to assist the dentist in all dental procedures performed in a general dental practice and will learn to administer individualized patient education and treatment as outlined under the scope of practice for dental assistants practicing in Nova Scotia.

-Students must provide a completed medical form and immunization record documenting vaccination against tetanus, diphtheria, polio, measles, mumps, rubella, Hepatitis A/B and chicken pox.
+Students must provide a completed medical form and immunization record documenting vaccinations against tetanus, diphtheria, polio, measles, mumps, rubella, Hepatitis A/B and chickenpox.
 Students are also required to have a tuberculosis test within the first two months of the program.
 These forms will be sent to you upon acceptance into the program.

 For applicants whose first language is not English, an English proficiency exam must be completed successfully in order for further consideration for admission to the program.

 It is recommended that students have basic computer knowledge for this program.
-Basic computer skill level would include basic word processing (ex.
+Basic computer skill levels would include basic word processing (ex.
 Microsoft Word), internet and e-mail.